PowerShell/Community-Blog/Posts/2023/09/List-OS-Object-Names.md

 ### Listing and opening running processes

-Now we need to list all running processes, and open them using the `OpenProcess` function.
-The handle returned by this function will be used to list the processes handle list.
+Now we need to list all running processes, and open them using the `OpenProcess` method.
+The handle returned by this method will be used to list the process's handle list.

 ```powershell
 # These variables represent OS constants.
 We add them here to improve readability.